-Last Revision Date: December 9, 2019
+Last Revision Date: January 25, 2022

 - Financial control must be sufficient to maintain the integrity of the System’s legal, budget, and reporting requirements.

 After the budget has been approved by the Legislature and the allotments have been made by the State Department of Administration, the accounting process is initiated.
-Budget and allotment adjustments, appropriately authorized, allow for shifting of funds.
+Budget and allotment adjustments, appropriately authorized, allow for movement of funds.

-Information concerning actual and unrealized income should be maintained and reported monthly for all funds by budgeted revenue categories as defined by the budget.
+Information concerning actual and unrealized income should be maintained and reported for all funds by budgeted revenue categories as defined by the budget.
 Comparisons of current and periodic revenue projections with budget estimates of revenue are necessary for possible revision of expenditure budgets.